ekedonald/Implementing-CICD-Pipeline-for-Terraform-using-Jenkins/README.md

 # Implementing CICD Pipeline for Terraform using Jenkins

 ## Prerequisites
-* Download [docker](https://www.docker.com/products/docker-desktop/) on your computer and ensure you download the right Docker release that is compatitible with the OS of your computer.
+* Download [docker](https://www.docker.com/products/docker-desktop/) on your computer and ensure you download the right Docker release that is compatible with the OS of your computer.

 * Ensure your IAM user has the following permissions: **AdministratorAccess** & **IAMFullAccess**